grzegorzmazur/yacas/docs/reference_manual/io.rst

    read expressions in LISP syntax

-   The function {LispRead} reads an expression in the LISP syntax from the current input, and returns  it unevaluated.
-When the end of an input file is encountered, the  special token atom {EndOfFile} is returned.
-The Yacas expression {a+b} is written in the LISP syntax as {(+ a b)}.
-The advantage of this syntax is that it is less ambiguous than the infix operator grammar that Yacas uses by default.
+   :func:`LispRead` reads an expression in the LISP syntax from the current input, and returns  it unevaluated.
+When the end of an input file is encountered, the  special token atom :data:`EndOfFile` is returned.
+The yacas expression ``a+b`` is written in the LISP syntax as ``(+ a b)``.
+The advantage of this syntax is that it is less ambiguous than the infix operator grammar that yacas uses by default.

    :Example: